Want to learn new ways to make extra money?

 If your investments’ after-tax returns are not optimal, consider placing fewer “tax inefficient” funds, such as active stock funds, in your taxable accounts.
 Instead, place more tax efficient funds, such as muni bonds, in your taxable accounts to minimize your tax exposure.

 Because investment income in tax-advantaged accounts, such as 401(k)s and IRAs, is tax-free, you can instead place more of your tax-inefficient funds in your tax-advantaged accounts.

-Depending on what you own, you may not want to sell to make your investment portfolio more tax efficient.
+Depending on what you own, you may not want to sell those securities to make your investment portfolio more tax efficient.
 Doing so may incur additional taxes and transaction fees from selling your investments.
 Instead, you can choose to not automatically reinvest taxable distributions, and take any distributions in cash and reinvest them in a tax efficient manner.

 3. Turn losing investments into tax savings

 There have been some rocky years for stock investors.
 Have your investments lost value?

 If so, you may want to sell these investments and use your losses to offset gains from other investments.
 This will reduce the tax on these gains.
 You can use any leftover losses to offset up to $3,000 of your ordinary income, such as salary and rental income, from tax.
 Any unused losses can be carried to future years until they are used up.

 4. Pay attention to life events that could change your taxes

 Major life events can affect your tax situation and drastically change your refund amount.